openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 .. meta:
     frontend_status: Done

-If the name of the parameter is identical to the name of the top-level variable accessible within the body of a function or a method with that a parameter, then the name of the parameter shadows the name of the top-level variable within the body of that function or method.
+If the name of a parameter is identical to the name of a top-level variable accessible within the body of a function or a method with that parameter, then the name of the parameter shadows the name of the top-level variable within the body of that function or method.

 .. code-block:: typescript